SHAKEQ INITIAL SETUP GUIDE

 -

-Adjust frequency with WET/DRY.
+Change frequency using WET/DRY.

 -